 While humans tend to seek out medical care for illness, cats and dogs will tend to hide illness.
 In wild animals, this is an advantage.
 Because predators tend to pray on sick, weak, or injured animals, it’s much safer in the wild to appear healthy.
-However, your pet is not a wild animal, and so all they accomplish by hiding their disease is more difficulty for those trying to care for their health.
-A good Veterinarian isn’t afraid to do some detective work, but it’s especially important as your pet ages that you take him or her to one on a regular basis.
-Regular visits allow a veterinarian to look specifically for illness that your pet may be trying to hide, so early detection and treatment can be achieved, and your pet can enjoy a long, healthy life.
+However, your pet is not a wild animal, and so all they accomplish by hiding their disease is an increase in difficulty for those trying to care for their health.
+A good Veterinarian isn’t afraid to do some detective work, but it’s especially important, as your pet ages, that you take him or her to one on a regular basis.
+Regular visits allow a veterinarian to look specifically for illnesses which your pet may be trying to hide, so early detection and treatment can be achieved, and your pet can enjoy a long, healthy life.

 While cats and dogs are prone to hiding their illnesses, and regular checkups are a necessity, sometimes your pet cannot keep his or her symptoms a secret.
-Be on the look on for these warning signs, they may be a sign your pet is having a problem:
+Be on the look on for these warning signs, they may indicate your pet is having a problem: